Search for Higgsinos in final states with low-momentum lepton-track pairs at 13 TeV: Object and event selection

-Event-level BDT classifiers are used to select signal candidate events in the exclusive track categories while rejecting background events.
+In the lepton + exclusive track categories, the track with the highest track-picking BDT score in each event is selected as the recovered lepton candidate.
+Events in this category must satisfy the preselection and baseline selections, as well as the following additional criteria: \begin{itemize} \item $N_{\Pell}=1$, where the lepton passes the analysis muon or electron selection; \item maximum track $\BDT>0$; \item event $\BDT>0$; \item $\DR(\Pell,\PQjo)>0.4$. \end{itemize} Event-level BDT classifiers are used to select signal candidate events in the lepton + exclusive track categories while rejecting background events.
 The output score of each BDT is used to define both the SRs and CRs.
 Separate BDTs are trained for each lepton flavor and for each detector configuration, resulting in a total of four BDTs in the exclusive track category.
-The exclusive track classifiers take as input the ten variables listed in Table~\ref{tab:track-bdt-variables}, ordered by their relative importance.
-The most discriminating variable is the angular separation between the identified lepton and track $\DR(t,\Pell)$, which peaks sharply at low values for signal compared to background.
+These classifiers take as input a similar set of variables as that listed in Table~\ref{tab:dimuon-bdt-variables}, substituting $\Pell_{2}$ properties with equivalent track properties.
 The invariant mass of the track-lepton system ranks lowest, although one-dimensional distributions indicate that it still provides substantial discriminating power.
 The BDT captures the mass-related information encoded in the other lepton and track features.
 Thirteen SRs are defined in the output of the event BDT for each detector configuration and lepton category, with 12 intervals of width 0.05 from 0 to 0.6, and a single SR with $\BDT>0.6$.